Personal Essay

 Or so we believe.

-Five decades later, as a systems engineer—programming everything from hexadecimal machine code to IBM Z mainframes, and now, retired, Vulkan-rendered 3D games—I've watched that childhood philosophical insight manifest in technical systems, corporate processes, and now in artificial intelligence.
+Decades later, as a systems engineer—programming everything from hexadecimal machine code to IBM Z mainframes, and today, Vulkan-rendered 3D games—I've watched that childhood philosophical insight manifest in technical systems, corporate processes, and now in artificial intelligence.

 I theorized it at twelve.
 I wrote fiction about it in my early thirties.
 I observed it in real systems for fifty years.